joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/12/crosswords/wordle-review-1789.html

 **Who Might Challenge Starmer in a Leadership Contest?**\
-`Health Secretary Wes Streeting, Mayor of Greater Manchester Andy Burnham and former deputy prime minister Angela Rayner are among possible contenders.`\
+`Health Secretary Wes Streeting, Mayor of Greater Manchester Andy Burnham and former deputy prime minister Angela Rayner are among the possible contenders.`\
 https://www.nytimes.com/2026/05/12/world/europe/who-could-replace-starmer-uk-prime-minister.html

 **It’s the End of LIV Golf as We Knew It (and Trump Feels Fine)**\